Understanding the Difference Between Inventory Liquidation and Bankruptcy Liquidation

 Discount Sales: Businesses lower the prices of their products to encourage more people to buy them.

-Liquidation Companies: These companies focus on purchasing extra products from businesses and reselling them.
-They help businesses quickly get rid of unsold stock and recover money.
+Liquidation companies focus on purchasing extra products from businesses and reselling them.
+They help businesses quickly dispose of unsold stock and recover money.

 Online Platforms: Many businesses sell their products quickly by using online marketplaces.
 These platforms help companies reach many customers and sell their inventory quickly.
 They are a simple way to eliminate extra stock, especially when businesses need to make space for new products or reduce inventory.